robinbb/blog/src/hugo/content/blog/essential-leadership-techniques-in-wfh.md

 One way to measure team effectiveness is to use team engagement as a proxy.
 Engaged teams are 4 times more likely to be successful than disengaged ones.

+### The Skill of Leadership

+- Ability to acquire and analyze information required for constructing a vision.
+- Imagination for creating the vision.
+- The ability to communicate the vision.

 How to Lead Well

 - Daniel Goleman's ["What Makes a Leader" on HBR](https://hbr.org/2004/01/what-makes-a-leader)